-Exercise 1.
-One of many options is using a sorted linked list instead of a sorted array to implement priority queues.
+Exercise 1 (sample solution on page 12).
+One of many options to implement priority queues is to use a sorted linked list to hold the elements instead of an array as done in Section 7.
 What is the complexity of the priority queue operations on this representation?
-What are the advantages/disadvantages compared to an ordered array?
+What are the advantages and disadvantages compared to using an array as seen earlier?